matyas-olah-globant/spring-microservices/02.restful-web-services/readme.md

 - Step 30 - Creating User Entity and some test data
 - Step 31 - Updating GET methods on User Resource to use JPA
 - Step 32 - Updating POST and DELETE methods on User Resource to use JPA
-- Step 33 - Creating Post Entity and Many to One Relationship with User Entity
+- Step 33 - Creating Post Entity and Many-to-One Relationship with User Entity
 - Step 34 - Implementing a GET service to retrieve all Posts of a User
 - Step 35 - Implementing a POST service to create a Post for a User